mfem/web/src/features.md

 The [VisIt](http://visit.llnl.gov) visualization and analysis tool also natively supports MFEM formats.

+Another visualization tool natively supported by MFEM is [ParaView](https://www.paraview.org).
+The file format supports high-order (up to order six) meshes and elements.

 ## Lightweight, Portable and Easily Extendable

 The MFEM code base is [relatively small](download.md) and is written in highly portable C++ (e.g. with very limited use of templates and the STL).